 King Edward VI Succession Crisis

 King Edward VI fell seriously ill in February 1555 and there was no hope of his survival.
-His catholic half sister Mary was in line for succession, but she was anti Protestantism and it was believed that she would jeopardise the whole reformation policy.
+His catholic half-sister Mary was in line for succession, but she was anti-Protestantism and it was believed that she would jeopardize the whole reformation policy.
 King Edward nominated Lady Jane Grey for the Crown as she had married Lord Guilford Dudley, who was the younger son of Duke Northumberland.

 King Edward VI Death & Illness

 In January 1553 King Edward VI had become seriously ill and suffered from fever and cough.
 His condition worsened with the passage of time.
-Although his condition improved a little in the April but it worsened further as it was reported by doctors that the matter he was ejecting from his mouth was blood like.
+Although his condition improved a little in April it worsened further as it was reported by doctors that the matter he was ejecting from his mouth was blood-like.
 King Edward made his final appearance in public on 1st July.
-On 6th July 1553 King Edward died at the age of 15.
+On 6th July 1553, King Edward died at the age of 15.
 He died in the Greenwich palace in England and was buried at the Westminster Abbey in England on 8th August 1553.